Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 This might seem obvious, but not all pets with fleas will be itchy, and not all itchy pets have fleas.

 The easiest way to tell if your pet has fleas is by checking their coat using a flea comb.
 Check for fleas in the finer fur between their back legs as this is where you will often see them scurrying.
 Run the comb over various parts of their body and then examine the teeth of the comb.
 If you see fleas, you have your answer.
-If you are finding little specks of black or brown “dirt”, touch the dirt to some wet cotton wool and if it turns rust red, you’ve got fleas.
+If you are finding little specks of black or brown “dirt”, touch the dirt to some wet cotton wool and if it turns rust red, you have got fleas.
 The dirt is flea poop, and wetting it reveals that it is digested blood.

-Some pets that have lots of fleas are not overly itchy, and others with very few fleas will be extremely itchy and have scabs and hair loss around their necks, tummies and backs.
+Some pets that have lots of fleas are not overly itchy, and others with very few fleas will be extremely itchy and have scabs and hair loss around their necks, tummies, and backs.
 This is a classic sign of Flea Allergy Dermatitis (FAD), which can affect both cats and dogs.
-If your pet suffers from FAD, year-round flea control is essential, as even a single flea can trigger a distressing, whole body reaction.
+If your pet suffers from FAD, year-round flea control is essential, as even a single flea can trigger a distressing, whole-body reaction.

 dog being examine for fleas with the flea comb

-Image Credit: thka, Shutterstock
+Image Credit By: thka, Shutterstock

 Do I Still Need to Use Flea Control in Winter?